 Presumed taxable income after availing presumptive taxation scheme | ₹22.5 lakh |

-The presumptive taxation scheme allows her to save tax on ₹7.5 lakh.
-Let’s calculate how much tax she would actually save.
+The presumptive taxation scheme allows him to save tax on ₹7.5 lakh.
+Let’s calculate how much tax he would actually save (assuming he has opted for the old regime).

 Without presumptive taxation | With presumptive taxation | ||